Exam rules and policies

 An on-screen scientific calculator will be provided.
 You are allowed to use your own non-programmable calculator.
 Please be aware that if you opt to use a physical calculator, it is likely to require you to look away from the screen, which in turn is likely to require additional security checks and no additional time will be given for these checks.

 The use of all other electronic devices is prohibited.
-Mobile phones (including iPhones/smartphones) smart watches, smart glasses and similar devices, headphones and electronic equipment capable of communicating or being programmed to hold alphabetic or numerical data and/or formulae are prohibited.
+Mobile phones (including iPhones/smartphones) smart watches (and all watches), smart glasses and similar devices, headphones and electronic equipment capable of communicating or being programmed to hold alphabetic or numerical data and/or formulae are prohibited.

 Hearing aids are only permitted when requested prior to the sitting.
 Please apply following the guidelines here.
 Medical evidence will be required.